IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 AM
 No, still gets stuck.
 Time to retry the more aggressive focal loss trick.

+### 9 AM
+Started off with higher loss but it is going down as of first 2 epochs.
+I will need to see how it looks this evening though.

 ### 10 AM
 Here are some links of interest to get more elaborate with data preprocess: https://medium.com/@abdallahashraf90x/oversampling-for-better-machine-learning-with-imbalanced-data-68f9b5ac2696